square/go-jose/jose-util/README.md

 ### Decode base64

 The JOSE format uses url-safe base64 in payloads, but the `base64` utility that ships with most Linux distributions (or macOS) only supports the standard base64 encoding.
-Therefore a `b64decode` command is supported in `jose-util` that can decode url-safe base64 data.
+To make it easier to deal with these payloads a `b64decode` command is available in `jose-util` that can decode both regular and url-safe base64 data.

     echo "8J-Ukgo" | jose-util b64decode